Those with disabilities and disability income can qualify for these special home buying programs as well as standard mortgage loans.

 Homeownership Voucher Program

 HUD also offers the Homeownership Voucher Program through local public housing authority offices or PHA.
-These vouchers help disabled and low-income families by subsidizing monthly mortgage payments or rent through vouchers.
+These vouchers help disabled and low-income families get their own homes.
+They offer financial assistance by subsidizing monthly mortgage payments or rent through vouchers.

 “Since 2004, we have helped 11,000 people with homeownership.
 That’s not a very large slice of the pie,” says Sullivan.
 “There is a lot of policy squabbling about who should be a homeowner.
 It is a challenge for low-income people to buy a house.
 It’s not just about making the down payment.
 But they have to pay home insurance and taxes.”

 He suggests people check into all kinds of home buyer’s assistance programs that help with closing and down payment assistance.
-Checking with your local unit of government might also turn up special programs in certain neighborhoods or towns.
+Checking with your local unit of government might also turn up special homeownership programs in certain neighborhoods or towns that can assist with your home purchase.

 “After the mortgage crisis, who has 20 percent to plop down on a home?
 And for those on disability, it would be tough.
 But I’m not saying it’s impossible,” Sullivan says.